 Locked Out of the Loop: It's quite clear that she has absolutely NO idea what's going on when she climbs into the DeLorean with Marty.
 Catches up fast, though.

 Love at First Sight: With Marty, according to him when explaining that the trope is possible to Doc.

 Satellite Love Interest: She appeared very little in the first movie and apparently existed only so that Marty would have someone to spill exposition on in the opening scenes.
 Robert Zemeckis and Bob Gale tried to write her out of the sequels, but the way they ended the first movie made that difficult; she did get some development in the second and third movies.

-The Other Darrin: From Claudia Wells, to Elizabeth Shue, and back again.
+The Other Darrin: From Claudia Wells, to Elisabeth Shue, and back again.
 The opening scene of the second film is actually a painstakingly exact recreation of the end of the first, with the actress as the only difference.

 Secret Keeper: She becomes this once Marty tells her about (and shows her whats left of) the Doc's time machine.

 Berserk Button: Calling him by his nickname "Mad Dog" has apparently been Buford's for a long time as the moment Marty says it in the Palace Saloon, every single person in the saloon either silently runs away or makes themselves scarce.